Two Minutes Hate: Role in Nineteen Eighty-Four

 Goldstein is described by Orwell as "the primal traitor" of Oceania.
 While the audience in his workplace respond with hysterical rage to the image of Goldstein, Winston's reaction is a feeling of horror, which creates a hatred not of Goldstein but of Big Brother.
 This results in him subconsciously and automatically writing the repeated phrase DOWN WITH BIG BROTHER in capital letters.
 This resistance is accompanied by his knowledge that he has committed thoughtcrime and doomed himself to certain death.

-During the course of the Two Minutes Hate, Winston experiences shifting feelings of hatred, at one point directing his enmity towards Julia, fuelled by the paralysing fear embedded in him by the state.
+During the Two Minutes Hate, Winston experiences shifting feelings of hatred, at one point directing his enmity towards Julia, fuelled by the paralysing fear embedded in him by the state.
 Orwell writes: "the rage that one felt was an abstract, undirected emotion which could be switched from one object to another like the flame of a blowlamp".

 The telescreen in the Two Minutes Hate is a significant mechanism for enforcing compliance in the Oceanian population.
 Orwell explains that it "received and transmitted simultaneously" and cannot be turned off so that an individual is under constant surveillance both in their private home and in public.
 The result of this surveillance is that the population is conditioned to respond to the telescreen in a particular manner.
 During the Two Minutes Hate, Orwell writes: "The horrible thing about the Two Minutes Hate was not that one was obliged to act a part, but that it was impossible to avoid joining in.
 Within thirty seconds any pretence was unnecessary".